Global Humanitarian Thematic Funding

 Türkiye

-After the immediate systemwide scale-up in the wake of the earthquake which struck large parts of Türkiye, last February and while additional funding from key donors was pending, the timely GHTF allocation supported the country office to quickly deploy and scale up the earthquake response and child protective services.
-Over 5,730 individuals received psychological first aid from the child helpline, and UNICEF was able to a total of 4,780 individuals, including children, their families and service providers for Mental Health and Psychosocial Support and GBV prevention and mitigation measures, including specialized services.
+After the immediate systemwide scale-up in the wake of the earthquake that struck Türkiye in February 2023, and while additional funding from key donors was pending, a timely GHTF allocation supported the country office to quickly deploy and scale up the earthquake response and child protective services.
+More than 5,730 individuals received psychological first aid from the child helpline.
+UNICEF was also able to reach 4,780 individuals, including children, their families and service providers, with mental health and psychosocial support, and gender-based violence prevention and mitigation measures, including specialized services.

 Myanmar

-Through a comprehensive package of services, reaching more than 50,000 people, the Myanmar country office covered Water, Sanitation, and Hygiene (WASH) needs after Cyclone MOCHA struck the Country.
+Through a comprehensive package of services, reaching more than 50,000 people, the Myanmar country office covered water, sanitation, and hygiene (WASH) needs after Cyclone Mocha struck the country in May 2023.

 Afghanistan

-With support of GHTF, UNICEF reached over 93,000 people with key messages on AWD/Cholera prevention through social mobilization and mass media campaigns in Afghanistan.
-Over 500 people were provided with safe water through the rehabilitation of a water supply system in the southern region.
-UNICEF was able to support 10,000 people through community engagement and the distribution of WASH supplies.
-The allocation of GHTF was crucial in enabling UNICEF to preposition lifesaving supplies in high-risk districts, train WASH Cluster partners on AWD preparedness/response and respond to AWD/Cholera alerts in a timely manner.
+With GHTF support, UNICEF reached more than 93,000 people with key messages on acute watery diarrhoea (AWD)/cholera prevention through social mobilization and mass media campaigns.
+More than 500 people were provided with safe water through the rehabilitation of a water supply system in the south of the country.
+UNICEF was also able to support 10,000 people through community engagement and the distribution of WASH supplies.
+The allocation of GHTF was crucial in enabling UNICEF to preposition lifesaving supplies in high-risk districts, train WASH cluster partners on AWD preparedness/response, and respond to AWD/cholera alerts in a timely manner.

 South Sudan

-In a context with severe child protection needs, limited services, and an 88% funding gap, GHTF allowed the South Sudan country office to deploy trained social workers and quickly set up Child-Friendly Spaces at the remote border locations where more than 134,250 women and children have arrived fleeing the conflict in Sudan, since mid-April.
+In the context of severe child protection needs, limited services, and an 88 per cent funding gap, GHTF allowed the South Sudan country office to deploy trained social workers and quickly set up Child-Friendly Spaces at a remote border locations where more than 134,000 women and children had arrived after fleeing the conflict in Sudan that escalated in mid-April 2023.

 Allocation criteria